FatStinkyPanda/Project-Firefly/README.md

 - **🌐 Dual-View Interface:**
   - **Editor View:** A feature-rich, AI-supercharged IDE based on **VS Code (VSCodium)** for when you want to get hands-on.
   - **Manager View:** A dedicated surface to spawn, orchestrate, monitor, and manage your fleet of AI agents as they work across different parts of your codebase.

-- **🔌 Extensible & Model-Agnostic:**
-  A pluggable architecture that allows you to bring your own AI models.
-While we may offer default support for leading models (like Gemini, Claude, or GPT variants), the platform is being designed to connect to any local, private, or open-source LLM.

 - **✅ Trust Through Verifiable Artifacts:**
   To build trust in autonomous work, agents don't just produce logs.
 They generate tangible **Artifacts**: